nazzacode/IDB_Notes/README.md

 2. Worship the holy gods of Pandoc.

 ## Contributing
-Note: If you don't have the requirements but want to contribute, you can just do the first step and contact me
+Note: If you don't have the requirements but want to contribute, you can just do the first step (1) and contact me.

-0. Requirements: markdown editor, bash, pandoc, latex engine
+Requirements: markdown editor, bash, pandoc, latex engine

 1. Update the individial lecture markdown files
 2. Run the following from the project root in order